-There are nearly 3.5 million businesses based in California.
+There are nearly 1.6 million businesses based in California as of 2019.
 Some are large multi-million dollar companies like Netflix and J.D.
 Power and Associates, while most are small privately owned businesses like Rasta Taco.
 To protect your investment in time and money, you should consider getting business insurance whether your company is a multinational firm with thousands of employees or a sole proprietorship with just a few employees.
-If you are on the fence about purchasing business insurance, compare commercial insurance quotes, weigh the costs against the many benefits and then make an informed decision.
+If you are on the fence about purchasing business insurance, compare commercial insurance quotes, weigh the costs against the many benefits, and then make an informed decision.

 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for you.
 Any information you provide will be sent to only the agents you pick.
 We do not sell to third parties.